What is Client-Side Logging?

 That may not be a problem during development.
 You can save any console output you really need.
+And if you are making a primarily static site, client-side logging may not show you any data you couldn’t find with Google Analytics.
 But, this can be a tricky issue once an application is in production.
-When more people are using your application in ways you never intended, there are bound to be unexpected errors.
+When more people use your application in ways you never intended, there are bound to be unexpected errors.
 Since this data is not saved anywhere by default, many developers rely on user reports to discover these errors.

 User Reports are Not Enough